public class Pointer<T> extends java.lang.Object implements java.lang.Comparable<Pointer<T>>

 the pointer refers (Java cannot update the value of immutable classes like Integer or String).

-So long as programs always refer to the pointer (via its ref()
+So long as programs always refer to the pointer (via its ref() method) it will

 appear as if the "immutable" object is changeable.